george07-t/Pydantic-AI-Smart-Assistant/README.md

 - Example: "Plan a 5-day trip to Paris."

 ### 4. **Google Calendar Integration**
+- Performs intelligent web searches to retrieve relevant information quickly and efficiently.
+- Example: "Add a trip to Sylhet from June 1 to June 5."

+### 5. **Google Smart Web Search Integration**
 - Adds events to Google Calendar.
 - Retrieves upcoming events from Google Calendar within a specified date range.
-- Example: "Add a trip to Sylhet from June 1 to June 5."
+- Example: "what is the Current status of Bangladesh?"

 ### 5. **Chatbot Interface**
 - A Gradio-based chatbot interface for interacting with the assistant.